-- A meta-analysis found that there is a negative correlation (-.38, across 39 studies) between procrastination and self-efficacy, which is the belief that one is capable of successfully completing tasks and achieving one’s goals.
+- A meta-analysis found that there is a negative correlation (-.38, across 39 studies) between procrastination and self-efficacy, which is a person’s belief in their ability to perform the actions needed to achieve their goals.
 The meta-analysis also found a similar but weaker correlation (-.27, across 33 studies) between procrastination and self-esteem.

 - A meta-analysis found a positive correlation between procrastination and depression (.28 across 56 studies).